- Governing Policy

 8. Classification Process

-Changes to the position description may be recommended by the Classification Review Subgroup/Committee as part of the classification process.
+Changes to the position description may be recommended by Human Resources as part of the classification process.

-Once a decision has been made by the Classification Review Subgroup/Committee, no additional information provided after this can be considered.
+Once a decision has been made by Human Resources on the classification outcome, no additional information provided after this can be considered.
 Any additional information must be submitted as part of a new request for classification.

-A staff member cannot participate in a Classification Review Subgroup/Committee while a position in her/his own functional unit, their own position, or a position she/he directly supervises, is being evaluated.
+A staff member cannot participate in a Classification Review Subgroup/Committee while a position in their own functional unit, their own position, or a position they directly supervise, is being evaluated.